7 Cameron Bryce

 ACKNOWLEDGEMENT OF COUNTRY

-We acknowledge the traditional owners and custodians of the Blue Mountains, the Darug, Gundungurra and Wiradjuri peoples, where the Edible Garden Trail takes place.
-We acknowledge the deep care of, and connection to, country that sits at the heart of First Nations' culture and we seek to build and nurture our community, and care for the land and rivers, with this long and significant history in mind.
+We acknowledge the traditional owners and custodians of the Blue Mountains, the Darug, Gundungurra, and Wiradjuri peoples, where the Edible Garden Trail takes place.
+We acknowledge the deep care and connection to country that sits at the heart of First Nations' culture and we seek to build and nurture our community, and care for the land and rivers, with this long and significant history in mind.
 We pay our deep respects to elders past, present and emerging and acknowledge that sovereignty was never ceded.
 Always was, always will be, Aboriginal land.